tmancal74/quantarhei/docs/sphinx/getstarted/philosophy.rst

 objects like molecules and the concept of object in programming leads to the second principle of Quantarhei philosophy:

-    2. **Quantarhei is object oriented.
-Basic objects are molecules and their aggregates**
+    2. :ref:`Quantarhei is object oriented.
+Basic objects are molecules and their aggregates <object-oriented-label>`

 Best examples of application of the open quantum systems theory implemented in Quantarhei come from the study of natural light-harvesting.
 Chlorophyll